The 9 Coldest Ski Lifts in North America

 This lift may endure the harshest conditions of any lift in the east.
 Extreme wind speeds of the four thousand footers near the Presidential Range, and temps in the negatives.
 Photo: LiftBlog

-The wind is fierce during those balmy New England days as the state is located in the extreme northeastern corner of the US.
-The Cannonball Express sits in the shade in the mornings and afternoons making it one of the coldest rides even when it’s a relatively mild day.
+The wind is fierce during balmy New England days, as the state is in the extreme northeastern corner of the US.
+The Cannonball Express sits in the shade in the mornings and afternoons, making it one of the coldest rides, even on relatively mild days.

 Summit Chair – Lake Louise, AB, CA